InaPD/you-shall-not-pass/PLAN.md

 - **Which 3 configs for the benign corpus?** M4's acceptance line says `100 x 3 x 1`, but §18
-  does not name the three. `score_drift` is defined as `|score(full) - score(none)|`, so `none` and `full` are mandatory.
-Recommendation: the third is `full_minus_classifier`, which isolates how much of the false-positive rate the classifier alone is responsible for.
-Decide at Phase 4.
+  does not name the three. `score_drift` is defined as `|score(full) - score(none)|`, so `none` and `full` are mandatory. **Decided at Phase 4: the third is `full_minus_classifier`**, which isolates how much of the false-positive rate the classifier alone is responsible for.
 - **The `skip_confirmation` oracle is only meaningful under `--approval deny`.** Under `--approval auto` every queued action resolves with `resolver="harness-auto"`, so "executed, and no human approval" is trivially true for every run, attack or not.
 Either run